the1lab/1lab/CONTRIBUTING.md

 ### Literate vs code files

-All mathematically interesting notions **must** be defined in a literate Agda file.
-Non-literate Agda files **should** only be used to define code that fits under "unfortunately, proof assistants":
+All mathematically interesting notions **must** be defined in a literate source file.
+Non-literate source files **should** only be used to define code that fits under "unfortunately, proof assistants":

 - Metaprogramming.
 Solvers **may** be defined in a non-literate file,